 View the current course structure

-Candidates who successfully complete the Masters Qualifier may transfer to the MEng in Mechanical & Manufacturing Engineering programme.
+Candidates who successfully complete the Masters Qualifier can transfer to the MEng in Electronic & Computer Engineering.
+Find out more here.

 The normal entry requirement for the Qualifier B programme is: